23 Must-Do Activities in NYC

 The High Line

 The High Line is a 1.45-mile-long elevated linear park, greenway, and rail trail created on a former New York Central Railroad spur on the west side of Manhattan in New York City.
 It is open daily from 7 am to 10 pm.
 No reservations are currently needed to visit.
-Built atop an abandoned train track, the High Line offers more than 20 blocks worth of car- and bike-free strolling.
+Built atop an abandoned train track, the High Line offers more than 20 car- and bike-free strolling blocks.
 Besides plenty of seating and a killer view of the Meatpacking District and Chelsea, there are fun opportunities for little ones, such as monthly family festivals.

 New York Public Library, Stephen A. Schwarzman Building